ECNU-RCGCEF/TraceME/README.md

-# TraceME-Traceability analysis system for model evaluation on land carbon dynamics
+# TraceME (Traceability analysis system for model evaluation on land carbon dynamics)
+In this system, it includes three folders: TraceME_NODE; TraceME_PORTAL; TraceME_SCRIPTS.